chovanecm/pascal-truffle/README.md

 	./run-pascal benchmark/bubble.pas -time

 The code above runs bubble sort on 10000 numbers and prints the time needed to execute the code (without time needed to start the Java Virtual Machine).
-There is one another benchmark in the directory.
+There is one additional benchmark in the directory.

 Code can be entered using the standard input as well.